-The third season of Tough Enough sported co-winners, John Morrison and Matt Cappotelli.
-Since it’s inception in 2001, Tough Enough has been a fairly successful breeding ground for the WWE.
-Notable names that have gone through the Tough Enough system and graced our screens over the years are John Morrison, Ryback, Maven, The Miz, Jackie Gayda, Nidia, Velveteen Dream, Sonya Deville and Mandy Rose, to name a few.
+The third season of Tough Enough sported co-winners John Morrison and Matt Cappotelli.
+Since its inception in 2001, Tough Enough has been a reasonably successful breeding ground for WWE.
+Notable names that have gone through the Tough Enough system are John Morrison, Ryback, Maven, The Miz, Jackie Gayda, Nidia, and, more recently, Velveteen Dream, Sonya Deville, and Mandy Rose.

-On the third season of Tough Enough, John Morrison won, but he wasn’t the only winner that season.
-Unfortunately for Matt Cappotelli, while John Morrison went on to have great success in the business, Matt’s promising career was cut short due to a brain tumor in 2007.
-Ten years after his career was cut short, the tumor sadly came back more aggressively, which Matt is still fighting to this day.
+In the third season of Tough Enough, John Morrison won, but he wasn’t the only winner that season.
+Unfortunately for Matt Cappotelli, while John Morrison went on to have great success in the business, Matt’s promising career was cut short due to a brain tumor that developed in 2007.

 Bob Holly was one of the trainers for the Tough Enough rookies, along with Bill DeMott and Al Snow.
 It’s no secret that Bob has carried a ‘mean-guy’ attitude throughout his career, but he may have taken it too far one day on set for Tough Enough III.
-The rookies were having a tag team match and Bob Holly took part in it.
+The rookies had a tag team match, and Bob Holly took part in it.
 The purpose was to help the young rookies out and teach them a thing or two.
-The only thing Bob really taught Matt Cappotelli and the rookies that day was that the business is confusing, and can hurt… a lot.
+The only thing Bob Holly really taught Matt Cappotelli and the rookies that day was that the business is confusing and can hurt… a lot.

 On the day the episode aired, displaying the relentless beat down to the world, a black-eyed Cappotelli shared his thoughts throughout the show.

 “Bob Holly basically beat me down from head-to-toe from the minute I stepped into the ring and was pretty relentless with everything,” Matt said.